sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/interleave-translation/mUla_and_OCR_with_commentary.md

 </details>
 ## Final instructions
 Start from the beginning, process fully.
-Don't produce any additional commentary.
+Produce the outupt required, not any commentary about what you should do.
 Are you ready?

 ```